aimms/user-guide/aimms-ide/Aimms/Options/Project/Data Manager/Data menu overrides/DM2_Case_mergeintoactive_procedure.rst

 If this option is not specified, AIMMS uses built-in code that does the following:

-*   let the user select a case file
+*   Let the user select a case file
-*   merge the data from the selected case file with the current data (the current data will only be overwritten by the non defaults stored in the case file)
+*   Merge the data from the selected case file with the current data (the current data will only be overwritten by the non defaults stored in the case file)
-*   the active case reference remains unchanged
+*   The active case reference remains unchanged